Border between Austria and the Czech Republic

 The most important border crossings include:

-• Drasenhofen - Mikulov: This is the only motorway crossing between Austria and the Czech Republic.
-Austria’s A5 becomes motorway 52 in the Czech Republic.
-These motorways are part of European route 461 and form the fastest connection between Vienna and Brno.
+• Drasenhofen - Mikulov: This border crossing is the only motorway crossing between Austria and the Czech Republic.
+The Austrian A5 becomes motorway 52 in the Czech Republic.
+The motorways are part of European route 461 and form the fastest connection between Vienna and Brno.

-• Kleinhaugsdorf - Hatě: This border crossing is located on European route E59, which runs from Zagreb via Maribor, Graz and Vienna to Jihlava in the Czech Republic.
+• Kleinhaugsdorf - Haté: This border crossing is located on European route E59, which runs from Zagreb via Maribor, Graz and Vienna to Jihlava in the Czech Republic.
 The roads on both sides of the border can be used without a vignette.
-A vignette is only required when entering a motorway or expressway.
+A vignette is only required when joining a motorway or expressway.

-• Leopoldschlag (Wullowitz) border crossing: Another European route crossing at the Austrian-Czech border is located in the village of Wullowitz (district of Leopoldschlag, AT).
-It lies on European route 55 from Denmark to Greece and provides a direct connection between Linz, České Budějovice and Prague.
-In Austria, the crossing is reached via the toll-required Mühlviertel Expressway S10.
-However, no vignette is required directly at the border crossing itself, but only when entering the next motorway or expressway.
+• Leopoldschlag border crossing (Wullowitz): Another European route crossing on the Austrian-Czech border is located in the village of Wullowitz (Leopoldschlag district, AT).
+It is situated on European route 55 from Denmark to Greece and provides a direct connection between Linz, Budweis and Prague.
+In Austria, the border crossing is reached via the toll-liable Mühlviertler Expressway S10.
+However, no vignette is required directly at the border crossing — only when joining the next motorway or expressway.

 Austria